rahulsr2001/SQL/SQL Joins/README.txt

 4️⃣ UNION ALL with LEFT and RIGHT JOINS

-Combines the results of both LEFT and RIGHT JOINs to capture all possible records from both tables.
+Returns all records from both tables, ensuring all possible matches and non-matches are included.

 📊 Insights Gained